-Joe Plumeri was my guest on Wednesday morning.
-Joe is arguably one of the most accomplished professionals in the world of finance.
+Joe Plumeri is arguably one of the most accomplished professionals in the world of finance.
 In a long career spanning decades, he has achieved incredible financial success.
 He's a Jersey native, born and raised in our capital city of Trenton.
-He's the proud owner of two minor league baseball teams, The Yankees AA team Trenton Thunder and the AA team for the Phillies, the Lakewood Blue Claws.
+He's the proud owner of two minor league baseball teams, the Yankees AA team Trenton Thunder and the AA team for the Phillies, the Lakewood Blue Claws.

 I've written about the ridiculous assertion that there will be a tax revenue windfall and the fact that minority arrests have actually spiked up in Colorado after legalization.
 Joe weighed in on the fact that for young people, marijuana can be just as addictive and harmful leading to future drug problems.
-He is committed as I am to increasing access of patients needing medical marijuana.
-Very different from the Colorado model.
+He is committed as I am to increasing access of patients needing medical marijuana — something very different from the Colorado model.

 Bill Spadea is on the air weekdays from 6 to 10 a.m., talkin’ Jersey, taking your calls at 1-800-283-1015.
 Tweet him @NJ1015 or @BillSpadea.
 The opinions expressed here are solely those of Bill Spadea.